TITLE 74: PUBLIC FINANCE

 Section 790.30 Pleadings – Forms

-Four copies of all pleadings shall be filed with the office of the Clerk.
-The pleadings shall be produced on good white paper by a typing, printing, duplicating or copying process that provides a clear image.
+b) Paper Filing.
+Paper filings received by the Court without an exception granted pursuant to subsection (c) shall be rejected by the Clerk.
+If an exception to the mandatory filing requirement of subsection (a) is granted by the Clerk pursuant to subsection (c), and the filing is made by paper, four copies of all filings shall be filed with the office of the Clerk.
+The filings made pursuant to this subsection (b) shall be produced on quality white paper by a typing, printing, duplicating, or copying process that provides a clear image.
 If photocopies are used, the original must also be filed.
 In order that the files of the Clerk's office may be kept under the system commonly known as "flat filing", all papers presented to the Clerk shall be flat and unfolded.
 Such papers need not have a cover.

 Section 790.40 Procedure

-a) Filing.
-Cases shall be commenced by the filing of a verified complaint with the Clerk of the Court.
-A party filing a case shall be designated as the claimant, and either the State of Illinois or the appropriate State agency (Section 8(d), Court of Claims Act [705 ILCS 505/8(d)]) shall be designated as the respondent.
+b) Paper Filing.
+In the event an exception is granted pursuant to 790.30(c) and paper filing is allowed, cases shall be commenced by the filing of a verified complaint with the Clerk of the Court.
+A party filing a case shall be designated as the claimant, and either the State of Illinois or the appropriate State agency, specified in Section 8(d) of the Court of Claims Act [705 ILCS 505/8(d)] shall be designated as the respondent.
 The Clerk will note on the complaint, and each copy, the date of filing, and deliver one of the copies to the Attorney General or to the legal counsel of the appropriate State agency.
-Joinder of claimants in one case is permitted, as provided by the Code of Civil Procedure [735 ILCS 5].

-b) Attorney of Record.
-In all cases filed in this Court, all claimants not appearing pro se must be represented of record by a member of the Illinois bar.
+c) Attorney of Record.
+In all cases filed in this Court, all claimants not appearing pro se must be represented by an attorney of record by a member of the Illinois bar.
 Permission for an out-of-state attorney to appear will require compliance with Supreme Court Rules 707, 718 and 756, governing out-of-state attorneys' authorization to practice.
-If the name of an attorney, his address, and telephone number appear on a complaint, no written appearance for such attorney need be filed, but withdrawal and substitution of attorneys shall be by written motion, with proof of service upon the claimant, and filed in the case.
+A corporation, association, limited liability company or partnership must appear by legal counsel, licensed to practice in the State of Illinois or appearing pro hac vice.
+If the name, address, and telephone number of an attorney appear on a complaint, no written appearance for such attorney need be filed, but withdrawal and substitution of attorneys shall be by written motion, with proof of service upon the claimant, and filed in the case.

 IN THE COURT OF CLAIMS OF THE